val-ham/FoodBotInventory-PWA-React-Node-Docker/README.md

 ## Technology Stack
 React, Node, MySQL
 ## Chatbot
 The app uses OpenAI API to communicate with the gpt-3.5-turbo model.
-## Deployment
-The app is containerized and the containers are running on a Virtual Machine on Azure.
-Access the application [here](https://foodapp-pwa.northeurope.cloudapp.azure.com)
 ## Progressive Web App
 This application is a Progressive Web App (PWA).
 At present, the application's design is for mobile viewing only.